yasirshah-analyst/Customers-Data-Analytics/Readme.md

 Screenshot:
 ![After Cleaning](Cleaning/Screenshots/Date/date_issue_fixed.jpg)

-##### Standardizing Currency Values and Replacing Invalid Data from Total_Spent: Removed $ symbols from Total Spent values, Converting invalid entries such as: N/A,NULL,#VALUE to blank values by using the formula shown in the formula bar of the screenshot below.
+##### Standardizing Currency Values and Replacing Invalid Data from Total_Spent
+Removed $ symbols from Total Spent values, Converting invalid entries such as: N/A,NULL,#VALUE to blank values by using the formula shown in the formula bar of the screenshot below.
 Screenshot:
 ![Standardizing_Currency_Values_and_Replacing_Invalid_Data](Cleaning/Screenshots/Spent/total_spent_issue 1_fix.jpg)